Manage Office Safety with Online Forms and Automated Workflows

 A Workflow for Monitoring Potential Safety Issues Is a Good Idea

-In addition to creating online forms and workflows for documenting safety incidents, it’s wise to create a workflow specifically for checking the workplace for potential safety issues on a regular basis.
+In addition to creating online forms and workflows for documenting safety incidents, it’s wise to create a safety process specifically for checking the workplace for potential safety issues on a regular basis.
 With a mobile-friendly safety checklist form, a designated person can go through the workplace in an orderly fashion, check for potential hazards, and document issues that should be addressed, like a stack of boxes that impedes visibility.
 That way, some problems can be prevented altogether.

 If you invest in additional safety training, such as CPR training for your employees, you can create online forms for them to sign up and to verify that they have completed training.
 And if your workflow software has the capabilities, you can create quarterly or annual reports on safety inspections, safety incidents, and safety training with ease.